 You can explore the restored pre-Civil War fort and take part in their daily guided tours, as well asa the fort’s cannon and musket demonstrations.

-Fort Macon beach is perfect for swimming, beachcombing, or even spotting a dolphin or two.
+The Beach at Fort Macon is known for swimming, beachcombing, or even spotting a dolphin or two.

 As you walk along the beach you may see one of the 302 different species of birds found in the park or experience the thrill of watching dolphins playing in the ocean.